bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 17.7 Default Internal Encoding pp 250
+Ch 17.8 Fun with Unicode pp 251